-Male nurses are to spearhead a recruitment drive among boys at schools in Scotland.
+Male nurses spearhead recruitment drive in Scottish schools

 It’s part of a plan by the Royal College of Nursing to attract more men into a profession where women account for 89 per cent of the workforce.

 A pilot scheme is being planned where nurses of both genders will talk to pupils to give them an insight into their roles and challenge stereotypes.

 The initiative, which is being drawn up by the (RCN) Students Committee, is expected to launch next year and target pupils from primary seven to S2 in Scotland.

 It is part of increasing efforts to boost the low number of male nurses, which have declined in Scotland, according to the latest figures.